komxun/Cpp-in-21-days-Part1/README.md

                 //            x = x+1;
 ```
 # if Statement
-- Multiple statements are required to be surrrounded by braces {}
+- Multiple statements are required to be surrounded by braces {}
-- For one statement, the braces {} are not required, but should be put for best practice
+- For one statement, the braces {} are not required but should be put for best practice

 ```cpp
 // Single statement